 Here is an example of a case where the SSA might conclude that the disability applicant working at the SGA level.

-The applicant filed for disability due to Type 2 diabetes and high blood pressure.
-Prior to the onset of his medical condition, the applicant worked full-time as a salesman at a local hardware store.
-When he applied for disability, however, he reduced his hours to 15 a week.
-He was paid an hourly wage of $10 an hour for his work at the store and so earned about $600 a month, which was well below the $1,040 limit.
-In addition to his work at the hardware store, the applicant worked 10 hours a week, without pay, at his son’s company answering the telephone and doing odd jobs.
-Even though the applicant was not paid, the SSA concluded that the work he did for his son was of the kind a person was normally paid to do.
+Juan filed for disability due to Type 2 diabetes and high blood pressure.
+Prior to the onset of his medical condition, Juan worked full-time as a salesman at a local hardware store.
+When he applied for disability, however, he reduced his hours to 15 per week.
+He was paid an hourly wage of $10 per hour for his work at the store and so earned about $600 per month, which was well below the $1,070 SGA limit in 2014.
+In addition to his work at the hardware store, Juan worked 10 hours per week, without pay, at his son’s company answering the telephone and doing odd jobs.
+Even though Juan was not paid, the SSA concluded that the work he did for his son was of the kind a person was normally paid to do.
 The SSA decided that the value of the work he did for his son combined with his part-time work for the hardware store demonstrated SGA.
 Accordingly, he was ineligible for disability benefits.

 What Is Not Considered SGA